-Our Student Complaints and Grievance Procedure allows you to make complaints and ensures your complaint will be treated seriously and investigated as quickly as possible.
-Please see our Frequently Asked Questions (FAQs) for more information about how we deal with complaints.
+Our Student Complaints and Grievance Procedure allows you to make complaints and raise grievances*.
+This helps ensure your complaint will be dealt with fairly and appropriately, and investigated as quickly as possible.

-If you have an issue, you should try to seek a resolution at the same level as the complaint occurred.
-For example, this could mean speaking to your Module Leader, Programme Leader, Head of School or within the relevant service department.
+For example, this could mean speaking to your Module Leader, Programme Leader, Head of School or the relevant service department.

 Please address your Stage 2 complaint to the relevant body:

-A review must be requested within 21 working days of the written response to Stage 2 and should be submitted to the Director of Student Affairs using the University Level Review Form (ULR).
+A review must be requested within 2o working days of the written response to Stage 2 and should be submitted to the Director of Student Affairs using the University Level Review Form (ULR).

 In this stage, the investigation will be managed by the Director of Student Affairs on behalf of the Vice-Chancellor.
 The Director of Student Affairs normally nominates a Senior Manager from an Academic School or Professional Service.